ishbuntu/terraform-ansible-docker/README.md

 - Add CI/CD pipeline with GitHub Actions
 - Implement monitoring with Prometheus and Grafana
-- Add HTTPS with Let's Encrypt
 - Implement container orchestration with Kubernetes
 - Add database integration

-## Access

-The application is currently accessible at: http://3.255.104.213/